Join us as we Celebrate our 85th Anniversary

 Various changes were made throughout the Garden over the following years, including improvements for the Azalea Festival and construction of the waterways for the popular boat rides through the Garden.

 Other additions throughout the 1950’s and 1960’s focused on increasing the variety of collections in the Garden.
 A Japanese Garden, a Desert Plants Garden, a Colonial Garden and a Rose Garden, which featured All-American Rose Selection winners, were among the new gardens constructed.
-Other new features to the Garden included NATO Bridge, the Water Cascade, the Terrace Garden, NATO Tower and Statuary Vista, which was filled with statues from around the world.
-By the 1960’s the Garden had 1,120 trees, 9,649 shrubs, 10,377 perennials, 8,698 ground covers, 23,830 bulbs and 17,900 annuals.
+Other new features to the Garden included NATO Bridge, the Water Cascade, the Terrace Garden, NATO Tower and Statuary Vista, which displays statues created by Moses Ezekiel.
+By the 1960’s, the Garden had 1,120 trees, 9,649 shrubs, 10,377 perennials, 8,698 ground covers, 23,830 bulbs and 17,900 annuals.

 With increased attendance and public support, the Garden continued to expand.
 A Holly Garden was planted that received official recognition from the Holly Society of America.
 A Sunken Garden with a reflecting pool and a tram to take visitors on guided tours were also added.
 Norfolk Botanical Garden continued to grow in popularity and prestige.

-Today, Norfolk Botanical Garden includes 175-acres, with 53 themed gardens that can be viewed by tram, boat or by foot.
-Themed gardens include the Bristow Butterfly Garden, the Sarah Lee Baker Perennial Garden, the Virginia Native Plant Garden and the Bicentennial Rose Garden.
+Today, Norfolk Botanical Garden includes 175-acres, with more than 60 themed gardens that can be viewed by tram, boat or by foot.
+Themed gardens include the Bristow Butterfly Garden, the Sarah Lee Baker Perennial Garden, the Virginia Native Plant Garden and the Margaret Moore Hall Bicentennial Rose Garden.
 Each of these gardens allow guests to see a variety of plants – from the cultivated to the wild.

 Norfolk Botanical Garden provides an educational experience while entertaining visitors of all ages.
 More than twenty thousand children and adults are reached every year at the Garden by programs, classes and Norfolk Botanical Garden lectures.
 Volunteers provide more than seventeen thousand hours each year working in all aspects of the Gardens operations.
 From its humble beginnings as a WPA project to its status as a nationally recognized garden that attracts visitors from around the world, Norfolk Botanical Garden has experienced amazing growth.